 Walking south down the wide Bukeyashiki Street on your left is the Omura Art Museum (Tel: 0187 55 5111) with a collection of glass ware.
 Next up is the Edo Period Iwahashi Samurai House (Tel: 0187 43 3384), the Samurai House Museum, Kawarada Samurai House (Tel: 0187 43 3384) and the Odano Samurai House (Tel: 0187 43 3384).

-Some of the buidings maybe under renovation or being re-thatched when you visit, don't worry pass on to the next one.
-The Matsumoto samurai house has a large moss-covered thatched gate and now acts as a souvenir store.
+Some of the buildings may be under renovation or being re-thatched when you visit.
+The Matsumoto samurai house has a large moss-covered thatched gate, and is now a souvenir store.

-On your right is the red brick Denshokan Museum (Tel: 0187 54 1700) which exhibits various regional crafts and has demonstrations of kabazaiku (cherry-bark art) in which boxes, tea implements and pieces of furniture are coated with a veneer of cherry bark.
-The entrance ticket also admits the visitor to the Hirafuku Memorial Art Museum (Tel: 0187 54 3888) at the top of the street with its collection of Japanese and foreign art including local artists Suian Hirafuku and Naotake Odano.
+The red brick Denshokan Museum (Tel: 0187 54 1700) exhibits various regional crafts and has demonstrations of kabazaiku (cherry-bark art) in which boxes, tea implements and pieces of furniture are coated with a veneer of cherry bark.
+The entrance ticket also admits the visitor to the nearby Hirafuku Memorial Art Museum (Tel: 0187 54 3888) with its collection of Japanese and foreign art including local artists Suian Hirafuku and Naotake Odano.

 Kakunodate's specialties are pickles, miso, natto (fermented soybeans) and sake.
 There are a number of restaurants near the station or close to the samurai quarter including Washoku Shibuya (Tel: 0187 53 2600), 1F Shinmachi Bldg., Sakura Tei (Tel: 01t87 53 2970) and soba at Maruzen (Tel: 0187 54 1104).
 Soba and udon are a speciality of Kakunodate.
 For miso tasting head to the old merchant area and the historic Ando Miso Sauce Brewery.
 The distinctive brick building has a the tatami-mat interior full of period piece wooden furniture and hand-painted fusuma sliding doors.